NO

 RuleRequirementIn Macct

-§ 1-6 Small entity (after 1 Nov 2024): turnover ≤ NOK 168M, total assets ≤ NOK 84M, ≤ 50 FTEs.
+§ 1-5 Small entity (after 1 Nov 2024): turnover ≤ NOK 168M, total assets ≤ NOK 84M, ≤ 50 FTEs.
 At most one threshold may be exceeded for two years in a row.
-Checked in Nrs8Validator (all three conditions).
-Macct is primarily designed for entities below these thresholds.
+Checked.
+Macct is built for small entities, and all three thresholds are checked.
+Cf. the Accounting Act § 1-6.

-§ 4-3 Congruence principle — results must flow through the income statement, not directly against equity Hard-validated.
-Direct postings to 2050/2070/2080 are blocked, except for opening entries, year-end closing and reversals.
+§ 4-3 Congruence principle — results must flow through the income statement, not directly against equity Implemented.
+Results flow through the income-statement accounts, not directly against equity.
+Direct postings to equity are blocked, except for opening entries, year-end closing and reversals.
+Cf. the Accounting Act § 4-3.

-§ 4-9 Translation of foreign-currency items at the balance-sheet-date rate Implemented in year-end closing.
-Open receivables and payables are revalued at the 31 Dec rate; the unrealised difference is posted to 8060 (gain) or 8160 (loss) with full audit trail.
+§ 4-9 Translation of foreign-currency items at the balance-sheet-date rate Implemented.
+Open receivables and payables in foreign currency are translated at the balance-sheet-date rate at year-end, and the unrealised gain/loss is posted.
+Cf. the Accounting Act § 4-9.

 NRS 8 — Norwegian Accounting Standard for small entities